Skip to main content

 Must-Try Dishes: Seekh kebab, Naan (fresh from the tandoor), Biryani

-What makes it special: A tandoor-forward counter that delivers big flavor with minimal fuss.
+What Makes it Special: A tandoor-forward counter that delivers big flavor with minimal fuss.

 A late-night, steam-table-style South Asian favorite where the win is speed, portion value, and always-available comfort staples.
 Stick to what travels best—naan, chaat, and a straightforward curry—and treat it as a reliable neighborhood utility play.